 Dropping the news all at once can overwhelm and dumbfound heirs who had no idea of the scope of their inheritance.
 Sudden wealth can be a burden.

 Developing a family mission statement can help heirs know what a family’s values are regarding money.
 Also, holding regular family meetings can reinforce those ideas.
 Sharing stories about how the wealth was created lets the kids know the money didn’t come out of thin air.

 There’s going to be a lot of money transferred in coming decades.
 Baby boomers will leave their children more than $30 trillion in the next 30 to 40 years, The Times says.

 Parents need to assess their children before revealing too much information, The Wall Street Journal says.
 What is their level of financial responsibility, ability to think in an adult way and adjust to a potential large inheritance?

 Hand them a sheet of paper and tell them to pretend it’s a blank check and to write down what they would buy if they had the money now.
 If they say a sports car or a wardrobe from Mercedes-Benz Fashion Week, then clients know more mentoring and teaching is called for.

 Deciding how assets will be divvied up can be a chore.
 Should everything be equal?
 What if one child is active in a parent's business working for below market salary with the implied understanding that the business will be “left” to him or her?
 What if it's a blended family?
 This is why working with a professional team of advisors is critical in thinking these issues through.
 Unique family dynamics call for unique planning strategies.
 In the end, it comes down to great communication within a family and thoughtful legal planning.

-We hope this information was useful to you and helps you and your family.
-If you have a specific case or a question, don’t hesitate to call our office at 919-443-3035.
+We hope this information is useful to you.
+If you have a specific case or a question, please call our office at 919-443-3035.